andiecodes/PhilipsHuePSModule/README.md

 I'm using the supported UPnPDeviceFinder to detect the Bridge After this step i store the Information from http://YourPhilipsHueBridgeIP/description.xml in a PS-Object.
-This cmdlet has several switches like `-IP` or `-SerialNumber`, see Examples...
+This cmdlet has several switches like `-IP` or `-SerialNumber`, see [Examples](https://github.com/andiecodes/PhilipsHuePSModule/blob/master/PHBridge_config_cmdlets/get-PHBridge.ps1)

 It also includes an Error handler if no Device with the ModelName '*Philips hue bridge*' was found.
 It's recommended to store the Information about your Hue Bridge, because the detection took a while.